react4j/react4j-todomvc/README.md

 * Change `CallbackAdapter` so that it captures a subscription by adding operation to `getStream()` which it can cancel when it is disposed.
 The subscription will be deregistered on completion or cancel.

+* Fix the filtering of items based on route